 Remember, fixed rates are usually 1–2.5% higher than floating interest rates.
 However, you can also switch from fixed to floating interest rate and vice versa during the loan tenor based on your requirements.

-There are three different methods that you can use to calculate your home loan interest rate.
+There are three different methods that you can use to calculate your home loan interest.
 Here is a step-by-step guide.

 1. Using the interest formula